These are the best romantic couples staycation ideas

-- You could try a hotel staycation and book a hotel, inn, bed & breakfast, or vacation home rental (Airbnb or Vrbo) in or near your hometown.
+- You could try a local hotel staycation and book a boutique hotel, inn, bed & breakfast, or vacation home rental (Airbnb or Vrbo) in or near your hometown.

-- You could stay in your own home but make daily activity excursions in or around your hometown (e.g., local hikes, museums, beaches, food tours, etc.)
+- You could stay in your own home but make day trip excursions in or around your hometown (e.g., local hikes, a local museum, beaches, historic sites, food tours exploring local restaurants, etc.)

 - No work.
 Tell your boss you are on vacation.
 If you are the boss, trust that your employees can handle your being unreachable for a few days or that the work will be there waiting for you after you emerge from your staycation.